doga/qworum-ontology/README.md

 ## Various terms

 - `qrmv:end` — end-of-document indicator, used for ensuring the completeness of RDF documents that are being read, particularly in streaming scenarios.
-- `qrmv:anyIRI` — an IRI that points to non-RDF content that should not be dereferenced.
+- `qrmv:anyIRI` — an IRI that should not be dereferenced, either because it points to non-RDF content, or because it points to RDF content that is not relevant for the current RDF dataset.
 - `qrmv:comment` — a comment written in Markdown.

 ∎